 The Oxford Dictionary’s definition of ‘creditworthy’ is simple: “(Of a person or company) considered suitable to receive credit, especially because of being reliable in paying money back in the past.”

-We’ll look at your credit file (your history of credit applications and interactions).
+We’ll look at your credit file (your history of credit applications and interactions) to see if you qualify for loans for bad credit.
 You can ask to see a copy of this file to see where you stand (and also to ensure your info’s accurate).
 The credit reporting bodies we use are:

 We’re not expecting you to be earning thousands of dollars per month.
 Instead, we’re looking for proof of steady, regular income—each week, each fort night or each month.